Age of Nemesis

 Age of Nemesis is a Hungarian progressive metal band that formed in 1997 as Nemesis and later changed their name to Age of Nemesis in 2005.
 They are heavily influenced by Dream Theater and Symphony X. They released their albums in English and in Hungarian on different dates.

+AllMusic noted about the band's 2006 studio album, Psychogeist, "Fans of metal/prog rock fusion will find a lot to enjoy about this pleasing, if derivative, effort."